Table of Contents

 Success Story

 One of the most prominent success stories is the theme “Avada,” which has become the best-selling theme on ThemeForest, generating over $20 million in sales with more than 300,000 copies sold.
 Avada’s creators have harnessed the power of ThemeForest’s massive exposure, consistently delivering updates and high-quality support, securing their status as an industry leader.
-This success underscores how, with dedication and strategic product development, ThemeForest can serve as a formidable platform for building a profitable business.
+This success underscores how, With dedication and strategic product development, ThemeForest is a powerful platform for building a profitable business.

 - Read more on the Sertifier blog: Best Learning Management Systems (In-Depth Comparison)